gnif/LookingGlass/doc/overview.rst

 * the matching Looking Glass IDD in the Windows guest; and
 * SPICE only for the fallback or convenience services you need.

 Use matching Looking Glass releases for the current client, IDD and OBS plugin.
 The shared-memory protocol changes between releases and incompatible components will not connect.
-Legacy Host users must use the complete matching B7 stack described below.
+Users of the legacy host application must use the complete matching B7 stack described below.

 .. _legacy_host_policy:

 Legacy Host Application
 -----------------------

-The Host Application is a legacy producer.
+The Host Application is the legacy implementation of the Looking Glass server.
 The IDD is recommended because it does not require a physical monitor or dummy plug and supports current display, input and scheduling features.

 If your workflow specifically requires non-capture mouse input with the Host Application, B7 is the last recommended release.
 Use the matching B7 client,